Isthmus Mixe

 Isthmus Mixe, called Lowland Mixe in Wichmann (1995), is a Mixe language spoken in Mexico.
 It is spoken in the villages of Coatlán San José el Paraíso, Mazatlán, Guichicovi, and Camotlán, Oaxaca.

 Grammar

-Isthmus Mixe is SOV word order.
+Isthmus Mixe uses SOV word order.
 It contains prepositions and postpositions, genitives and demonstratives before noun heads, and relative clauses after the head.
 Isthmus Mixe is usually categorized as agglutinating.